2016 United States House of Representatives elections in South Carolina: District 4

 The 4th district is located in Upstate South Carolina.
 The incumbent is Republican Trey Gowdy, who has represented the district since 2011.
-The district has a PVI of R+15.
+The district had a PVI of R+15.

+Republican primary

 After Gowdy declined to run for House Majority Leader following the announcement of the resignation of Speaker of the House John Boehner, in 2015, John Fleming, a Republican Congressman from Louisiana, told reporters that Gowdy would not run for reelection in 2016.
 Gowdy's office denied the report, and said that Gowdy had "every intention" of running in 2016.